luxfi/docs/docs/nodes/validate/add-a-validator.md

 The status should be `Committed`, meaning the transaction was successful.

-We can see if the node is now in the pending validator set for the Fuji network by using the example:[`getPendingValidators.ts`](https://github.com/luxdefi/luxjs/blob/master/examples/platformvm/getPendingValidators.ts).
+We can see if the node is now in the pending validator set for the Testnet network by using the example:[`getPendingValidators.ts`](https://github.com/luxdefi/luxjs/blob/master/examples/platformvm/getPendingValidators.ts).
-Just change the [network settings](#network-setting) to meet Fuji requirements and then run the script:
+Just change the [network settings](#network-setting) to meet Testnet requirements and then run the script:

 ```sh